Andrew Sullivan: Presidential elections

 From 1980 through 2000, Sullivan supported Republican presidential candidates in the U.S., with the exception of the 1992 election, when he supported Bill Clinton.
 In 2004, he was angered by George W. Bush's support of the Federal Marriage Amendment designed to enshrine in the Constitution marriage as a union between a man and a woman, as well as what he saw as the Bush administration's incompetent management of the Iraq War, and supported Democratic nominee John Kerry.

 Sullivan endorsed Senator Barack Obama for the Democratic nomination in the 2008 United States presidential election, and Representative Ron Paul for the Republican nomination.
 After John McCain clinched the Republican primary and named Sarah Palin as his running mate, Sullivan began to espouse a birther-like conspiracy theory involving Palin and her young son Trig.
 Sullivan devoted a significant amount of space in The Atlantic to questioning whether Palin is Trig's biological mother.
-He and others who held this belief, dubbed "Trig Truthers", demanded Palin produce a birth certificate or other piece of medical evidence to prove Trig is indeed Palin's biological son.
+He and others who held this belief, dubbed "Trig Truthers", demanded Palin produce a birth certificate or other piece of medical evidence to prove Trig is Palin's biological son.
 Sullivan eventually endorsed Obama for president, largely because he believed Obama would restore "the rule of law and Constitutional balance"; he also argued that Obama represented a more realistic prospect for "bringing America back to fiscal reason" and expressed hope that Obama could "get us past the culture war."
 Sullivan continued to maintain that Obama was the best choice for president from a conservative point of view.
 During the 2012 election campaign, he wrote, "Against a radical right, reckless, populist insurgency, Obama is the conservative option, dealing with emergent problems with pragmatic calm and modest innovation.
 He seeks as a good Oakeshottian would to reform the country's policies in order to regain the country's past virtues.
 What could possibly be more conservative than that?"

-In the 2020 United States presidential election he supported Joe Biden.
-During the 2024 United States presidential election he supported Kamala Harris despite having reservations about doing so.
-He strongly opposed Donald Trump's 2024 presidential campaign citing his rhetoric towards immigrants, him embracing "anti-American tropes", and promoting "old-school anti-Semitism".
+In the 2020 United States presidential election, he supported Joe Biden.
+During the 2024 United States presidential election, he supported Kamala Harris, despite having reservations about doing so.
+He strongly opposed Donald Trump's 2024 presidential campaign, citing his rhetoric towards immigrants and accusing him of embracing "anti-American tropes" and promoting "old-school anti-Semitism".